leogx9r/DiscordCrypt/README.md

 If you wish to change your master password, you may do so in the `DiscordCrypt Settings` menu.
 ![settings](images/settings-menu.png)

+You can only do this however, after you unlock the database with your previous password.

 If you enter a password in the `New Master Database Password` field and save your settings, this key will be used to encrypt the database in the future.